The Qinhuangdao 33-1 South (S) oil field is located at a water depth of 21m in the central and western…

 The Genesis production facility is moored in 2,600ft of water.

 Genesis lies in the Viosca Knoll Carbonate Trend.
 The field contains reserves of 160 million bbl.
-Following drilling, flow tests were conducted in which the field produced at rates of up to 8,300bbl/day.
-Production will peak at about 55,000bbl of oil and 72 million ft³ of natural gas per day.
+Following drilling, flow tests were conducted in which the field produced at rates of up to 8,300 barrels (bbl) per day.

 The topsides consists of 5,150t of structural steel, 2,600t of production equipment and 945t of interconnecting piping, electrical lines and instrumentation.
 The fabrication contract includes mechanical completion, commissioning, loadout and tiedown.